Next Meeting: 7pm, 7th January [venue tbc]

 Our guest in October was author and publisher David A Sutton, award-winning co-editor of Fantasy Tales and The Pan Book of Horror Stories, who discussed a genre career stretching back to the late 1960s.

-The following month marks the centenary of novelist and essayist Shirley Jackson, author of ‘The Lottery’ and The Haunting of Hill House, and our meeting on 3 December will explore the mind of one of dark fantasy’s most startlingly inventive writers.
+In December we celebrated the centenary of novelist and essayist Shirley Jackson, author of ‘The Lottery’ and The Haunting of Hill House.
+It was also the group’s first birthday.

 UK Horror Calendar